This course has replaced PTLLS (Preparing to Teach in the Lifelong Learning Sector)

 Once you have gained the Level 3 Award in Education and Training this is your passport to teaching and training, you can get started teaching real classes, organising training events and put your new teaching skills into action.

-More about the Level 3 Award in Education and Training qualification, assignments and microteaching tasks at the bottom of the page.
+More about the City and Guilds Level 3 Award in Education and Training qualification, assignments and microteaching tasks at the bottom of the page.

 The Level 3 Award in Education and Training is a nationally recognised qualification for teaching in post-16 education (i.e. adult education).
-It gives teachers, or those wishing to teach in the adult, post compulsory sector, a recognised, good quality award that will enable them to show they have the required skills to deliver training and carry out assessment during that training.
-They can then progress to a level 4 qualification or a level 5 qualification as they gain experience and expertise - finishing with a full QTLS (Qualified Teacher Learning and Skills) qualification if they so wish.
+It gives teachers, or those wishing to teach in the adult, post compulsory sector, a recognised, good quality award.
+Getting this award shows that you have the required skills to deliver training and carry out assessment during that training.
+You can then progress to a level 4 qualification or a level 5 qualification as you gain experience and expertise - finishing with a full QTLS (Qualified Teacher Learning and Skills) qualification if required.

-It has been developed in conjunction with City & Guilds and Ofqual and is the latest and most up to date qualification in the education and training field.
+It has been developed in conjunction with Ofqual and City and Guilds, making it the latest and most up to date qualification in the education and training field.

 The skills needed for teaching in primary and secondary schools differ considerably from those required to teach in the adult education world.